 #2: Check for patterns of dating behavior.

-The next thing you should do is check your own patterns of behavior.
+The next thing you should do to stop dating the same type of person is check your own patterns of behavior.
 Are you going to the same places over and over again?
 Are you picking people with the same traits?
 Start changing up some of what you’re looking for.
 You’d be surprised at how many “maybes” have turned into a long-term relationship for people… all because they changed up their patterns.

 Another thing to check into is how you show up on social media.
 These days, your social media presence is huge because with the simple click of a button, someone can find out almost everything about you without having to ask you a thing.